 How to Frog Crochet

-So, you want to engage in this crochet frogging thing.
-How do you do it?
-Most of the time, it is super easy.
-You simply pull your hook out of the work and tug on the end of the yarn that you were working from.
-This easily rips back the stitches, which you can then re-wind into a ball of yarn if you end up frogging the entire item.
-If you're only frogging a portion of the work, you pull the yarn back to where you want to begin again, re-insert your hook and resume your pattern.
-If you are afraid of ripping back too far, you can insert a stitch marker into the spot where you want to stop frogging so that you don't rip back past that point.
+If you're only frogging a portion of the work, pull the yarn back to where you want to begin again, re-insert your hook and resume your pattern.
+If you are afraid of ripping back too far, insert a stitch marker into the spot where you want to stop frogging so that you don't rip back past that point.

-It's easy ... except when it's not.
-The most common reason that frogging becomes difficult is when you are working with certain types of yarn that don't frog easily.
+Frogging becomes difficult is when you are working with certain types of yarn that don't frog easily.
 Some yarn catches on itself when you try to unravel it, creating knots instead of fresh yarn to work with.
-Mohair yarn is an example of a yarn that is difficult to frog; worsted weight cotton is an example of a yarn that's easy to frog.
+Mohair yarn is difficult to frog; worsted weight cotton is an example of a yarn that's easy to frog.
 In most cases, being patient and pulling very gently will allow you to frog all types of crochet projects.
 In some cases, the frogging becomes a tangled mess and you might have to give up!

-The other time that frogging crochet can be difficult is when you've worked with unusual stitches.
+Frogging crochet can also be difficult if you've used unusual stitches.
 Most stitches do rip back easily, especially all of the basic crochet stitches such as single crochet and double crochet stitches.
-But occasionally you have done more complex things inside of your work, implementing different crochet techniques, and it becomes harder to frog the work.
-Again, patience tends to be key.
+If you have implemented different crochet techniques it can become harder to frog the work.
+Patience tends to be key.

 - Work slowly.